poojaruhal/Lawrence-Style-Checker/README.md

 ### JAR library released and ready to go!
 If you want to use this library quickly, I reccommend downloading the JAR file from the 'releases' link above.
 Import this library into your Java project and then import and instantiate the object as shown above.

+### Testing of syllable counter

+As the syllable counter is a vital part of the algorithm for measuring readability, I decided to benchmark my code.
+I tested my code on a dataset uploaded by a user on StackOverflow.
+I found 514 syllables over the entire document.
+I had a strike rate of 96.40% correct.
+This means my program only got 12 / 334 words wrong, regarding their syllable counts.

+You can view the benchmark here: